Maximizing retirement savings with employer contributions to a governmental 457(b) plan or a governmental 401(a) plan

 |

-Impact of Vesting, on IRS Annual Contribution Limit | Employer contributions count toward the IRS annual contribution limit in the later of:
+| Impact of Vesting, on IRS Annual Contribution Limit | Employer contributions count toward the IRS annual contribution limit in the later of:

-| Employer contributions count toward the annual limit in the taxable year contributed, regardless of vesting. |
+| Employer contributions count toward the annual limit in the taxable year contributed, regardless of vesting |

-Catch-up Contribution | If permitted under the 457(b) plan, an eligible participant may contribute up to the greater of the following once the annual IRS contribution limit is met:
+| Catch-up Contribution | If permitted under the 457(b) plan, an eligible participant may contribute up to the greater of the following once the annual IRS contribution limit is met:

-*SECURE 2.0 provides that, enforceable in 2026, a participant whose prior year Internal Revenue Code Section 3121(a) wages for the employer exceed $145,000 (subject to IRS annual cost of living adjustments) can only contribute under the Age 50+ catch-up as Roth contributions. | Not available |
+Beginning in 2026, a participant whose prior year Internal Revenue Code Section 3121(a) wages for the employer that exceed $150,000 can generally only contribute under the Age50+ catch-up as Roth contributions. | Not available |

 FICA taxes on employer contributions, as applicable* *Note: Wages of governmental employees are subject to FICA taxes if:

-| As applicable, employer contributions are required to be taken into account for FICA purposes in the taxable year deferred if the employer contribution is 100% vested, or alternatively in the taxable year vested (along with earnings) if the employer contribution is subject to a vesting schedule. | Not applicable, employer contributions not subject to FICA. |
+| As applicable, employer contributions are required to be taken into account for FICA purposes in the taxable year deferred if the employer contribution is 100% vested, or alternatively in the taxable year vested (along with earnings) if the employer contribution is subject to a vesting schedule. | Not applicable, employer contributions not subject to FICA |

 Additional resources